Gagan1498/Phone-Mimicker-Project/README.md

 # Phone-Mimicker-Project

-Project which dipicts some of the many functionalities of a smart phone such as:
+This project dipicts some of the many functionalities of a smart phone such as:
 1. Unlocking by entering the correct PIN code
 2. Changing PIN code
 3. Background color (wallpaper) settings